sw2go/blog/_posts/2023-01-06-blog-setup.md

 - [Blog Source Code](https://github.com/sw2go/blog)

 ## To create a new post
 Create a new markdown file in the `_posts` folder and open it
 ~~~
 2023-01-06-how-to-xyz.md
 ~~~
-Enter a front matter section ...
+Always insert a `front matter` section at the beginning.
 ~~~
 ---
 layout: post